SteveBarnett/Remixing/japan/unlocking-japanese.md

 - at least one page a day
     - ideally a few pages a day
 - either: before meditation in the morning, or first thing after finishing work in the evening

-## Notes

-- Rule number 1: Don't skip anything
-    - It's all ordered and placed carefully
-- Rule number 2: Don't try to memorise things
-    - Things come up repeatedly anyway
-- Rule number 3: Cover up!
-    - Hide the red bits and retrieve rather than read

-### Chapter 1: I ate katsu curry in that restaurant yesterday!

-### Chapter 2: We want to Hokkaido yesterday - we ate miso ramen in Sapporo.
-It was delicious!

-### Chapter 3: I made a hotel reservation online last night - we're going to Kyoto!

-### Chapter 4: It's good weather today, so I'm going to play football in the park with my family

-### Chapter 5 Shall we watch an anime on TV this evening?
-Or shall we go out?